dunovank/jupyter-themes/README.md

 |  Droid Sans Mono |  droid      |     normal       |
 |  Oxygen Mono     |  oxygen     |     normal       |
 |  Inconsolata     |  incon      |     normal       |

+* or provide the name of any monospace font you have installed locally

 ## Examples